enzk0/obsidian-notes/3rd Year 2nd Sem/3rd 2nd/CSCC 22/1 - Introduction To Software Testing.md

 ##### Software Verification
  - Verifies if requirements are fulfilled during **development phase**
- - according to the requirements
+ - according to the requirements, SRS, design
  - *am I developing the product right?*
 ##### Software Validation
  - Verifies if requirements are fulfilled **after the development phase**